chrizog/someipy/docs/calling_methods.rst

 The ``construct_client_service_instance`` is a coroutine since it uses ``asyncio`` internally and therefore has to be ``await``ed.

 - You need to pass the instance ID (``SAMPLE_INSTANCE_ID``) of the server service instance that offers the method.
-- The endpoint that is passed is the endpoint (ip address and port) of the client and not of the server.
+- The endpoint that is passed is the endpoint (IP address and port) of the client and not of the server.
 - The ``ttl`` parameter is the lifetime of a potential subscription in seconds.
 This is only relevant if you want to :doc:`subscribe to an event <subscribing_events>`.
 - It is assumed that the ``service_discovery`` object was instantiated beforehand.
 For more information on that topic, read :doc:`service_discovery`.
 - You can choose either UDP or TCP as the transport protocol.
-Make sure, that it matches to the service offered by the server.
+Make sure that it matches the service offered by the server.

 We will also attach the ``ClientServiceInstance`` to the ``ServiceDiscovery`` object.
 This allows the ``ClientServiceInstance`` to be notified about service discovery messages.